“Mom, Dad, I think I’ll skip college.”

-College is not for everyone.
+Before you panic, remember college, especially right after high school, is not for everyone.
 Your child may have reasons to delay it or forgo it altogether.
 But that doesn’t mean he can afford to skip getting the training he needs to succeed.
+So what’s next?

-There are good jobs and salaries available in fields from biotech to 3-D animation.
+Good jobs and salaries are available in fields from biotech to 3-D animation.
 They don’t require a bachelor’s degree, but they do require a solid academic foundation and technical skills.

 Here’s how you can help your child prepare to enter the workplace if he’s not planning to go to a four-year college: